 - Develop exhibition or performances with one-on-one faculty mentorship

 - VIP behind-the-scenes experience at Walt Disney World

 - Serve as an upper-class mentor for first and second year fellowship students

 Who should apply?

-Successful applicants to the Creative Arts Fellows program will have a declared major in Art, Dance, English (Creative Writing), Graphic Design, Music, and Theater and have a track record of interest in studying the arts.
+Successful applicants to the Creative Arts Fellows program will have a declared major in Art, Dance, English (Creative Writing), Fashion Merchandising, Graphic Design, Interior Design, Music, and Theater and have a track record of interest in studying the arts.
 Previous exhibitions, performances, and a robust portfolio will be an advantage for applicants.
 The program is highly selective and is limited to the top twenty five incoming students in applicable majors in each entering class.

 - Scholarships ($3,000 per year)

 Creative Arts Fellows receive a $3,000 scholarship renewable annually based on academic performance and continued participation in the program.
 This is in addition to any Presidential or High Point Scholarship.